santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 - `value` - A `Float` column holding the metric's value for the given asset/metric pair.
 - `computed_at` - A `DateTime` column storing the date and time when the given row was computed.

-Metrics are located in a different tables based on different parameters.
+Metrics are located in different tables, depending on some different parameters.
 All tables are similar to each other and described below.

 ## Tables